Maryland / Montgomery County

 Healthcare

-Residents have convenient access to quality healthcare, including major hospitals like Holy Cross Hospital and Adventist HealthCare White Oak Medical Center nearby.
-With a high physician-to-population ratio and over 93% health insurance coverage, Colesville ensures comprehensive medical support.
+Colesville residents have access to quality healthcare, with major hospitals like Holy Cross Hospital and Adventist HealthCare White Oak Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 3.0 per 1,000 people and 93.5% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Holy Cross Hospital